Law-AI/summarization/extractive/Gist/README.md

+### Introduction

+Implementation of the paper [Extracting the Gist of Chinese Judgments of the Supreme Court](https://dl.acm.org/doi/10.1145/3322640.3326715), ICAIL 2019

+Like all extractive supervised summarization methods, the training data for the model should be sentences labelled 0 (not a summary sentence) or 1 (summary sentence).

 ### Generate the handcrafted features for the training set

 `python generate_features.py --data_path /path/to/train/documents/ --features_path /outpath/of/train/features/ --important_words cue_phrases.txt --pos_tags postags.txt --w2v True`